stabilaprotocol/java-stabila/CONTRIBUTING.md

-# Contributing to java-tron
+# Contributing to java-stabila

-java-tron is an open source project.
+java-stabila is an open source project.

 It is the work of contributors.
 We appreciate your help!